sderev/lmterminal/README.md

 Furthermore, `lmt` enables you to design and use your own templates, broadening its potential applications.
 The ability to read from `stdin` using pipes also allows for convenient integration with other command-line tools.

+If you find this project beneficial, consider expression your support by giving it a star ⭐😊.

 ![cioran](https://github.com/sderev/lmt/assets/24412384/2e79cc97-903a-46ee-8a48-c5e42dbf7a63)

 <!-- TOC -->